 Essential Accessories: Shock Mounts, Pop Filters, and More

-- Elastic suspension systems prevent vibration transmission
+- Elastic suspension systems minimize vibration transmission from stands and booms.

-- Proper pop protection eliminates characteristic thumps
+- Proper pop protection eliminates characteristic thumps and rescues takes without editing.

 Integrating Audio Interfaces and Studio Headphones